THE BEGINNINGS

 What was the original Deglow Brewery on Pike Street is shown in the above photograph.
 The main proprietors of the brewery in 1866 appeared to be only Julius Deglow and his brother Louis; not Best and Renner.
 According to Bavarian Brewing Co. records, the establishment of the brewery was confirmed to be from the Deglow Brewery established in 1866, not earlier.

 When Best and Renner became proprietors with Julius Deglow in the brewery in 1870, apparently it also became known as the Bavarian Brewery, which was not the first time this name was used in the Cincinnati area.
 Apparently, there was an earlier Bavarian Brewery that operated in the Over-the-Rhine (OTR) area of Cincinnati beginning around 1848, before it closed in 1865.
 This brewery was also known as Fortman's Bavarian Brewery located at the southwest corner of 12th and Main St. in Cincinnati, OH, and owned by Franz and/or Francis Fortman.
 After Fortman closed his brewery, apparently some of his workers started working at the Deglow Brewery in Covington.
 Based on the writings from C.B.
 Truesdell, these workers influenced the naming of their new workplace, and this may explain why it became the "Bavarian Brewery" - in about 1870.
 Using this brewery name by Deglow and his partners may have helped sell their beer due to its previous name recognition.
 Additionally, it would have been easier to use one name for the brewery, rather than the name of multiple proprietors.
-With the frequent change of proprietors, maintaining once principal name, the Bavarian Brewery, may have also helped sustain the brewery.
+With the frequent change of proprietors, maintaining one name, the Bavarian Brewery, may have also helped sustain the brewery.
 Additionally, according to Truesdell, William Riedlin may have become acquainted with Fortman when they both lived in Cincinnati in the 1870s.
 This may explain how Riedlin may have become familiar with the Bavarian Brewery in Covington.

 In the above photograph the years 1848 and 1910 are shown on the building.
 It is known that this building was razed for an office building in 1910.
 Therefore, it would appear that the earlier date may be when this structure was built.
 However, the building may not have been built until after 1848.
 This is because there was an inference by Truesdell that this building may have been constructed around the time the brewery began in 1866.
 Further, it appears the land in this area at that time, and until 1855, may have been vacant and owned by the Western Baptist Theological Institute.
-So, if this building was not built in 1848, perhaps this year may have referenced another date - such as when the Bavarian Brewery was first established in the OTR area of Cincinnati.
+So, if this building was built a decade or two later than in 1848, perhaps this year may have referenced another date - such as when the Bavarian Brewery was first established in the OTR area of Cincinnati.

 Further, it should be noted that on the site of the Fortman's Bavarian Brewery in Cincinnati there was an even earlier Bavarian Brewery, established in 1836, owned by Agniel & Fleishman.
 Therefore, even though the Bavarian Brewery in Covington, KY, was considered to be established in the building shown in the photo above in 1866, it seems the roots of the Bavarian Brewery, including its name and some of its workers, may go back further to around 1848, or even to 1836, in Cincinnati.